Omae1/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles; list files in a directory in long format 4-listmorefiles; lists all files in a directory in long format including hidden files 5-listfilesdigitonly; list content of directory in long format, displaying user and id numerically 6firstdirectory; creates directory- my_first_directory in the tmp directory
+3-listfiles; list files in a directory in long format 4-listmorefiles; lists all files in a directory in long format including hidden files 5-listfilesdigitonly; list content of directory in long format, displaying user and id numerically 6-firstdirectory; creates directory- my_first_directory in the tmp directory 7-movethatfile; moves file betty to myfirstdirectory